mattrussi/gitlab-com-runbooks/docs/patroni/pg_minor_upgrade.md

 ```

 ## The main steps

-The main steps on the read-only replicas, one by one:
+The main steps on the read-only replicas, are:

 * Disable chef-client.

  - Execute the command: `chef-client-disable`

-Add the `no-failover` and `no-loadbalance` tags in Patroni.
+Add the `no-failover` and `no-loadbalance` tags in Patroni ( in the config file patroni.yml).

 ### Pre checks:
 Wait until the traffic is drained.
-Execute a checkpoint
+Execute a checkpoint.
+Command: `gitlab-psql -c "checkpoint;"`

 Shutdown PostgreSQL

 ### Main actions: